ODS-Java-Backend-Final-Project/.github/profile/README.md

 ## 📝 Project Description

 **GameMeetUp** is a microservices-based application that allows users to explore a collection of board games and link them to social events based on their interests.
-The goal of the platform is to connect people with board games tailored to their mood, group size, theme preferences, or environment, and to facilitate event planning around those games.
+The goal of the platform is to connect people with board games tailored to their mood, group size, theme preferences, or environment, and to facilitate event planning and meeting new friends around those games.

 The application includes:
 - Management of board games.